 The shortlist will be made public on April 9 and the winner announced on June 12.

 Most recent previous winners include Kevin Barry, Jon McGregor and Colum McCann.

-The judging panel includes Irish author Catherine Dunne, Malaysian novelist Tash Aw, British novelist Giles Foden, Maya Jaggi, award-winning cultural journalist and critic for Guardian Review, and Maciej Swierkocki, Polish translator, critic, scriptwriter, novelist and editor.
+The judging panel includes Irish author Catherine Dunne, Malaysian novelist Tash Aw, British novelist and Professor Giles Foden, Maya Jaggi, award winning cultural journalist and critic for Guardian Review, and Maciej Swierkocki, Polish translator, critic, scriptwriter, novelist and editor.